ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 I've used images that people post to Twitter; *none of them are mine*.
 I've used small versions of the images and linked to the original posting.

+Some of the slides and are also linked at [confswag](http://confswag.com/2011/newgame/)

 ##Keynote by Richard Hilleman
 *Nov 1, 9:00 - 10:00*